Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-secure-validator.md

 - Session keys should be generated and provided in a secure way.

-- AXIASolar should be started at boot and restarted if stopped for any reason (supervisor process).
+- AXIACoin should be started at boot and restarted if stopped for any reason (supervisor process).

-- AXIASolar should run as a non-root user.
+- AXIACoin should run as a non-root user.

 ### Monitoring